 Here is the resolution for the Value clause and Unstring errors in COBOL.
 In COBOL, there are different data definition clauses.
 Out of those, the VALUE clause is one of them.
 Its purpose is to define values before the program process.
 That means during program-loading value will assign to that variable.

 COBOL Value clause.

 01 CustomerName PIC X(15) VALUE "Mike123456789123".

-The answers is it throws compilation error.
+The answer is it throws a compilation error.
 During compilation time only we need to fix this.

-The YearStr data is not as expected.
-Since definition length is short.
+- The YearStr data is not as expected.
+Since the definition length is short.
 So these things you will know during execution time.